A guide to buying a Barbet Puppy from the UK or abroad

 - A diet sheet.
 What food the puppy has been fed and when.

-- A bag of puppy food is usually included and advice on what to feed.
+- A bag of puppy food is usually included and advice on how much and how often.

 - Information on worming and flea treatment and vaccination.